- Principal Investigator:

-This prospective study aims to increase understanding of how clinical work is actually done in outpatient clinics that use EMRs.
-The study will take place in two different outpatient settings, primary care clinics, and medical specialty clinics.
+This prospective clinical study aims to increase understanding of how clinical work is actually done in outpatient clinics that use EMRs.
+The study takes place in two different outpatient settings: primary care clinics and medical specialty clinics.
 Indicators assessed will include EMR usage, workflow, physician-patient communication, cognitive load, and user satisfaction.
-Associations between indicators will be explored across study sites, provider types, patient visits, and EMR vendor.
+Associations between indicators will be explored across study sites, provider types, patient visits, and EMR vendors.
 The study uses a variety of methods, including observation via video recording, surveys, usability software, and the NASA Task Load Index.
 This multifaceted approach is designed to provide a comprehensive assessment of usability, workflow, communication, and cognitive load.

-- Explore associations between the three above aims.
+- Explore associations between three aims above.
+(Upcoming)

 2012 Activities: The project has obtained required institutional review board approval as well as Veterans Administration Research & Development Committee approvals.
 The study also includes co-investigators from the University of Pittsburgh, University of Utah, and University of California-Irvine.
 These co-investigators bring expertise in medical informatics, communications, human-computer interaction, and cognitive science.
 While some subcontracting agreements are still in progress, the process is on track.
 Other activities in the preparatory phase include the purchase of study equipment, study manual development, and testing of data capture methods.
 Recruitment of study participants is scheduled to begin in 2013.
 As last self-reported in the AHRQ Research Reporting System, project progress is on track and budget spending is somewhat underspent due to the previously mentioned subcontracting agreements.

 Preliminary Impact and Findings: This project has no findings to date.